Pancreas: Blood supply

 The pancreas has a rich blood supply, with vessels originating as branches of both the coeliac artery and superior mesenteric artery.
-The splenic artery, the largest branch of the celiac trunk, runs along the top of the pancreas, and supplies the left part of the body and the tail of the pancreas through its pancreatic branches, the largest of which is called the greater pancreatic artery.
+The splenic artery, the largest branch of the celiac trunk, runs along the top of the pancreas and supplies the left part of the body and the tail of the pancreas through its pancreatic branches, the largest of which is called the greater pancreatic artery.
 The superior and inferior pancreaticoduodenal arteries run along the back and front surfaces of the head of the pancreas adjacent to the duodenum.
 These supply the head of the pancreas.
-These vessels join together (anastamose) in the middle.
+These vessels join together (anastomose) in the middle.

 The body and neck of the pancreas drain into the splenic vein, which sits behind the pancreas.
 The head drains into, and wraps around, the superior mesenteric and portal veins, via the pancreaticoduodenal veins.

-The pancreas drains into lymphatic vessels that travel alongside its arteries, and has a rich lymphatic supply.
+The pancreas drains into lymphatic vessels that travel alongside its arteries, and it has a rich lymphatic supply.
 The lymphatic vessels of the body and tail drain into splenic lymph nodes, and eventually into lymph nodes that lie in front of the aorta, between the coeliac and superior mesenteric arteries.
 The lymphatic vessels of the head and neck drain into intermediate lymphatic vessels around the pancreaticoduodenal, mesenteric and hepatic arteries, and from there into the lymph nodes that lie in front of the aorta.